boraoden/boraoden.github.io/_posts/2021-01-23-waking-life (en).md

 I personally love all of the _Linklater_ works which I've watched but _Waking Life_ is a bit different from others.
 Although _Richard Linklater_ has made various movies after _Waking Life_, I consider it as a combination of his entire career including his post-_Waking Life_ movies.
 It is kind of a signature film and shouts like "Hey!
 This is me, _Richard Linklater_, and this is my conception of life, get used to it!"

-This movie is different but, I mean, literally different. <b>Waking Life<b> is one of the prettiest movie experiences a human being can imagine and have.
+This movie is different but, I mean, literally different. _Waking Life_ is one of the prettiest movie experiences a human being can imagine and have.
 One can realize and internalize a whole-new detail in it, with every little second of it.

 In short, an extraordinary and beautiful composition with extraordinary script and dialogues from an extraordinary director.
 This is what _Waking Life_ is.